FountainJS/fountainjs.github.io/src/data/posts/fountain-beta.md

 ### Composition

 From the user point of view, Fountain is a very complete generator.
-From the inside, it's a complete ecosystem of various and specialized generators.
+From the inside, it's a full ecosystem of various and specialized generators.
 This architecture will allow easier development and extension.

 ## For the gulp-angular users